Matrix phase-space representations for gaussian boson sampling: Abstract

 \section{Abstract}

-We introduce matrix quantum phase-space distributions.
-These extend the idea of a quantum phase-space representation via projections onto a density matrix of global symmetry variables.
-The method is applied to verification of low-loss Gaussian boson sampling (GBS) quantum computational advantage experiments with up to 10,000 modes, where classically generating photon-number counts is exponentially hard.
-We demonstrate improvements in sampling error by a factor of 1000 or more compared to unprojected methods, which are infeasible for such cases.
+We introduce coherent matrix phase-space distributions.
+These use conservation laws and symmetries to improve the accuracy and speed of quantum phase-space representations.
+As an example, this is applied to validation of low-loss Gaussian boson sampling (GBS) quantum computational advantage experiments, where classical generation of the random photon-number counts is exponentially hard.
+Large improvements in sampling errors are demonstrated compared to previous methods.
+Matrix phase-space representations also provide a large numerical speed-up, due to their (at worst) quadratic scaling, compared to other methods for validating total count probabilities of large-scale, low-loss GBS networks.